 It is recommended that both excused and unexcused absent hour(s) be made up.
-Failure to make up time may result in a change in your graduation date and your VA benefits.

-Veterans interrupted a second time for unsatisfactory attendance shall not be allowed to re-enroll for VA education benefits in the absence of mitigating circumstances.
-Mitigating circumstances are issues which directly hinder a veteran's pursuit of a course/program of study, and which are judged to be beyond the student's control.
-General categories of mitigating circumstances include but are not limited to:
+Failure to make up time may result in a change in your graduation date and your Serious illness or death in the VA benefits. veteran's immediate family.
+Emergency financial obligations or Veterans interrupted a second time for change of place of employment or work schedule which preclude unsatisfactory attendance shall not be allowed to re-enroll for VA education pursuit of the program/course.
+Active duty military service, benefits in the absence of mitigating circumstances.
+Mitigating circumstances including active duty for training. are issues which directly hinder a veteran's pursuit of a course/program of study, and Institutions having a published "Leave of which are judged to be beyond the Absence Policy" should discontinue VA student's control.
+General categories of educational benefits (use VAF 22-1999b) mitigating circumstances include but are while that student is on "official leave of not limited to: absence".
 Serious illness of the veteran.
+Tardy Policy Any of the following circumstances will be considered a tardy: Students who arrive and clock in